-Wind energy is a form of solar energy created by a combination of factors, including the uneven heating of Earth’s atmosphere by solar radiation, variations in topography, and the rotation of the Earth.
+Wind energy is an indirect form of solar energy created by a combination of factors, including the uneven heating of Earth’s atmosphere by solar radiation, variations in topography, and the rotation of Earth.
 People have been putting wind energy to use throughout history to propel sail boats, mill flour from grain, and pump water.
-Today the wind-induced motion of huge multiblade rotors—sweeping circles in the air over 100 yards in diameter—transforms the rotors’ mechanical power into electricity.
+Today the wind-induced mechanical power of huge multi-blade rotors—sweeping circles in the air as much as 100 meters in diameter—is routed to generators that produce electricity.